kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Start With the Decision

-Every business problem ends in a choice.
+Every business problem ends in a choice
-Models inform that choice.
+Models inform that choice
 No decision means no value

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.